yinxiangshi/SMAPI/docs/mod-build-config.md

 ## Release notes
 ### Upcoming release
 * Updated for SMAPI 3.0 and Stardew Valley 1.4.
-* If the project contains an `assets` folder, its contents are now included in the mod automatically.
+* Added automatic support for `assets` folders.
+* Added `$(GameExecutableName)` MSBuild variable.
-* For projects using the new `.csproj` format:
+* Added support for projects using the simplified `.csproj` format:
   * platform target is now set to x86 automatically to avoid mismatching platform target warnings;
   * added GAC to assembly search paths to fix references to XNA Framework.
+* Added option to disable game debugging config.
-* Builds now include `.pdb` files by default, to enable line numbers in error stack traces.
+* Added `.pdb` files to builds by default (to enable line numbers in error stack traces).
-* You can now optionally disable game debugging config.
 * Fixed `Newtonsoft.Json.pdb` included in release zips when Json.NET is referenced directly.
 * Fixed `<IgnoreModFilePatterns>` not working for `i18n` files.
 * Dropped support for older versions of SMAPI and Visual Studio.